Derived category of coherent systems on curves and stability conditions: Tilting stability conditions

 To describe our two-dimensional slice of stability conditions, we need to define the Brill-Noether function $\Phi_C \colon \mathbb{R} \to \mathbb{R}$ similar to the Le Potier function on surfaces.
 We define

-\begin{Lem} The BN function is well-defined satisfying $\phi_C(x) = 0$ if $x<0$, $\phi_C(x) = x+1-g$ if $x>2g-2$ and $\phi_C(x) \leq \frac{1}{2}x+1$ if $x \in [0, 2g-2]$.
+\begin{Lem} The BN function is well-defined, satisfying $\Phi_C(x) = 0$ if $x<0$, $\Phi_C(x) = x+1-g$ if $x>2g-2$ and $\Phi_C(x) \leq \frac{1}{2}x+1$ if $x \in [0, 2g-2]$.
 The BN function is the smallest upper semicontinuous function $\Phi$ satisfying

-for every semistable sheaf $F$ on $C$. \end{Lem} \begin{proof} There is a slope-stable rank $r$ and degree $d$ vector bundle on $C$ for any integers $r>0$ and $d$ which are coprime.
+for every semistable sheaf $F$ on $C$. \end{Lem} \begin{proof} There is a slope-stable rank $r$ and degree $d$ vector bundle on $C$ for any integers $r>0$ and $d$ which are coprime, see~\cite{mumford:slope-stability-projective-invarinats}.
 Thus for any rational number $\mu$, there is a stable bundle of slope $\mu$.
-Since Clifford's Theorem gives an upper bound for $\frac{h^0(F)}{\rk(F)}$ for any stable bundle $F$, the function $\Phi_C$ is well-defined. \end{proof}
+Since Clifford's Theorem gives an upper bound for $\frac{h^0(F)}{\rk(F)}$ for any stable bundle $F$, see~\cite{mercat:clifford-theorem}, the function $\Phi_C$ is well-defined. \end{proof} Recall that for any $T=[\cO\otimes V \to F]\in \mathcal{D}(\T)$, we associate a vector $\cl(T)$ in $\mathbb{Z}^3$ as

 The main goal of this section is to prove the following.

 \begin{Thm} There is a two-dimensional continuous family of stability conditions parametrized by $(b,w) \in \mathbb{R}^2$ for $w> \Phi_C(b)$ given by $(b,w) \mapsto \sigma_{b,w} \coloneqq (\cA(b), Z_{b,w})$ for the the group homomorphism